-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with a Sjogren’s Syndrome.
+In this article, we wanted to answer some of the most common questions from people applying for life insurance with Sjogren’s Syndrome.

 Questions that will be addressed will include:

-- Can I qualify for life insurance if I have been diagnosed with a Sjogren’s Syndrome?
+- Can I qualify for life insurance if I have been diagnosed with Sjogren’s Syndrome?

-- Why do life insurance companies care if I’ve been diagnosed with a Sjogren’s Syndrome?
+- Why do life insurance companies care if I’ve been diagnosed with Sjogren’s Syndrome?

 - What kind of information will the insurance companies ask me or be interested in?